aviral-dot/RAGFury-Agentic-Knowledge-Retrieval-Research-System/README.md

 "What is quantum computing?"
 ```

-can be handled using external knowledge.
+can use external knowledge, while:

-While:

 ```text
 "What is the company's leave policy?"
 ```

-can be answered from the indexed PDF knowledge base.
+can use the private PDF knowledge base.

 ### 💬 Streamlit Interface

-Provides an interactive interface for:

-* Asking questions
+The Streamlit application provides:

+* Interactive question answering
-* Receiving AI-generated responses
+* AI-generated responses
-* Inspecting retrieved source documents
+* Retrieved source inspection
-* Monitoring response processing time
+* Search history
+* Response-time tracking

 ### 📚 Source Inspection

-Retrieved document chunks can be inspected to understand where the answer originated from.
+Retrieved document chunks can be inspected to understand which pieces of the private knowledge base contributed to the response.

-### ⚡ Response Time Tracking
+### ⚡ Response-Time Tracking

-The application tracks query processing time, providing basic visibility into system performance.
+The application records query processing time, providing basic visibility into retrieval and generation latency.

 ### 🧩 Modular Architecture

-The project separates:
+The implementation separates:

+* Configuration
 * Document ingestion
+* Semantic chunking
-* Vector storage
+* Vector storage and retrieval
 * Agent state
+* ReAct tools
-* LangGraph workflow
+* LangGraph orchestration
-* Configuration
-* User interface
+* Streamlit UI

-This makes the system easier to extend and maintain.

 ---